 Green mango beverages are tangy, refreshing drinks made from unripe mango pulp, often blended with spices, sweeteners, and citrus.
 Popular in tropical regions, especially during summer, they offer digestive benefits and immune-boosting properties.
 Nutritious and versatile, they can be consumed as a cooling drink or used as a base for smoothies and cocktails.

 Green mango beverages, known as Aam Panna, Kacha Aam Sharbat, or Green Mango Juice, are popular for their refreshing and health-boosting properties.
-Chau et al., (1989) developed a method to extract green mango pulp by baking mangoes, which was used to prepare squash (25% pulp, 45°Brix, 1% acidity) and nectar (15% pulp, 20°Brix, 0.3% acidity), with the baked pulp at specific temperature-time combinations being the most acceptable.
+Chau et al. (1989) developed a method to extract green mango pulp by baking mangoes, which was used to prepare squash (25% pulp, 45°Brix, 1% acidity) and nectar (15% pulp, 20°Brix, 0.3% acidity), with the baked pulp at specific temperature-time combinations being the most acceptable.
 Panaka, a traditional Ayurvedic beverage, offers cooling, digestive, and therapeutic benefits, helping treat conditions like diabetes and urinary infections (Suri and Bhojankutuhalam, 2018).
 Ravani and Joshi (2011) standardized an RTS unripe mango beverage from Langra mangoes, pressure-cooked, sweetened, and preserved with sodium benzoate, which was highly acceptable and stored well for a month.
 A study developed a value-added green mango squash using mint, tulsi, and honey, which preserved product quality during storage while boosting nutritional and sensory attributes.
 The TSS, total sugars, and reducing sugars increased, but acidity and pH remained stable (Zanwar, 2018).
 Another nutritious beverage made from green mango pulp, mint leaves, and chia seeds scored high for overall acceptability (8.50) and offered health benefits (Gehlot et al., 2023).

 RIPE MANGO PRODUCTS